Ge0/gomq/README.md

 written in Go using `gRPC` and `redis` to connect simulaneous publishers and subscribers.

+# Content

+Among the directories, there are:

+  * `gomq_server`: the server itself, probably the most relevant part.
+  * `routeguide`: the described protocol in protobuff used by gRPC.
+  * `gomq_client`: just an example of a client for gomq.
+  * `gomq_consumer`: just an example of a consumer for gomq.
+  * `gomq_publisher`: just an example of a publisher for gomq.

 # How it works

+## Configuration

+You can configure a few settings like the redis server address, password and database to use as well as the port you want the server to bind to.
+Take a look at the default.json file to see how the configuration is structured.

+You can provide the server with your own configuration by setting the `--config` flag as an argument to the `gomq_server`.

 ## Remote Procedure Call (RPC)